sv460/WAY-O-AI/ecoplate/README.md

 # WAY-O-AI — Python prototype

-pitch deck **WAY-O-AI: An Innovation for Traffic & Pollution Management**.
+pitch deck for **WAY-O-AI: An Innovation for Traffic & Pollution Management**.

 This folder is the **computer-vision + database** part of the idea:

-1. Read a car number plate from a photo.
+1. Reads a car number plate from a photo.
-2. Look the plate up in a local sample registry.
+2. Looks the plate up in a local sample registry.
-3. Show estimated CO2 and whether the PUC is valid.
+3. Shows estimated CO2 and whether the PUC is valid.
-4. Print a **simulated** warning (no real SMS, no real police system).
+4. Prints a **simulated** warning (no real SMS, no real police system).
-5. Save a log and an annotated picture.
+5. Saves a log and an annotated picture.

 The names and phone numbers in `data/vehicles.csv` are **fake classroom data**.
-Do not collect real owner details.

 ---

-## What the pitch already planned

-From your deck, WAY-O-AI has three layers:
+ WAY-O-AI has three layers:

 | Layer | In the pitch | What you still do |
 | --- | --- | --- |